 • Your guitar’s volume knob is a part of the Dirty Little Secret’s control surface.
 Even in Super Lead mode with the Pre-Amp cranked, you can get a perfectly clean sound by rolling back your guitar’s volume knob.

-This is the latest evolution of the Catalinbread Dirty Little Secret, the most dynamic Marshall-style overdrive out there.
+This is the latest evolution of the Catalinbread Dirty Little Secret.
+It is the most dynamic Marshall-style overdrive out there.

-* Two distinct voicings – “Super Lead” and “Super Bass” switchable via an internal slider switch.
+It has two distinct voicings.”Super Lead” and “Super Bass”are switchable via an internal slider switch.